ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 NASPs
 ***************
-NASPs, an acronym for Nash games among Stackelberg Players, are games among the leader of bilevel leaders.
+NASPs, an acronym for Nash games among Stackelberg Players, are games among bilevel leaders.
-A detail description of these games is available `in this paper <https://arxiv.org/abs/1910.06452>`_.
+A detailed description of these games is available `in this paper <https://arxiv.org/abs/1910.06452>`_.

 Each player :math:`i` solves the optimization problem in :math:`x^i`, where :math:`c^i` is a real-valued vector of dimension :math:`n_i`, and :math:`Q_o^i` is a :math:`n_o \times n_i` real-valued matrix encapsulating the interactions between any two distinct players :math:`i` and :math:`o`.
 Any leader :math:`i` has :math:`m_i` followers, each of which solves a convex continuous optimization problem.